TBERT31/nextjs-otel-grafana/README.md

 ## Notes

 - Tempo is configured to store traces locally with a retention period of 1 hour
-- The Node.js application uses OpenTelemetry to send traces to the collector
+- The Node.js applications use OpenTelemetry to send traces to the collector
 - The collector forwards traces to Tempo
 - Grafana is configured with anonymous access for easy exploration